 (The following piece was written for a small book on Leon Krier's projects, published by the Notre Dame School of Architecture on the occasion of Leon's being awarded the very first Dreihaus Prize for his contributions to classical and vernacular architecture.
-The editors asked for a short piece on the significance of the Windsor town hall and on what it was like to work Leon endured and even came to appreciate was, even at Windsor, a profoundly with Leon on the job.)
+The editors asked with Leon on the job.)